Language skills in Luchazi

 - Mikanda (plural) = letters, pamphlets, books.

-- Citale = tablet
+- Citale = tablet.

 - Tanda = read; to understand the meaning of written or printed material by interpreting the characters or symbols of which it is composed especially by sight or touch; to utter or speak written, printed words aloud.